GjjvdBurg/wilderness/README.md

 [![Downloads](https://pepy.tech/badge/wilderness)](https://pepy.tech/project/wilderness)

-Wilderness is a light wrapper around [argparse][argparse] for creating command line applications with multiple subcommands, such as [Git][git].
+Wilderness is a light wrapper around [argparse][argparse] for creating command line applications with multiple subcommands, in the style of [Git][git].
 Wilderness also makes it easy to generate man pages for your application.

 Wilderness is heavily inspired by [Cleo][cleo] and [argparse-manpage][argparse-manpage], but aims to stick as closely as possible